Photopia Library Accuracy

-LTI Optics uses a custom-built BRDF/BTDF measurement device to accurately characterize the real reflecting/transmitting properties of various materials such as semi-specular aluminum, hammertone, prismatic lenses, perforated diffusers, and many others.
-The measurements are collected for a wide range of light incidence angles to capture the true scattering nature of real materials (see image below).
+LTI Optics currently uses our 2nd generation custom-built BRDF/BTDF measurement device to accurately characterize the real reflecting/transmitting properties of various materials such as semi-specular aluminum, hammertone, prismatic lenses, perforated diffusers, and many others.
+The measurements are collected for a wide range of light incidence angles to capture the true scattering nature of real materials (see images below).
 Photopia uses the measured data in lookup table format and therefore does not attempt to “curve fit” the data into standardized equations that do not model the wide range of scattering effects observed in real materials.
 The library of measured data also eliminates the need for the user to “guess” at the scattering properties of materials.
 Customers can also submit proprietary materials for measurement, ensuring the most accurate data possible for their analyses.
 To create an accurate material model we perform two types of measurements: integrated reflectance/transmittance, and material scattering.

 Both integrated reflectance, transmittance and absorptance, as well as material scattering are measured over a wide range of incidence angles at tight angular interval in order to ensure that precise data is available during the raytrace.

 Other material measurements may have data only every 15° and the data may stop at 75°.
 Our measurements are at least every 5°, and go all the way from nearly 0° up to 85° and beyond depending on the material.